Glasgow City Chambers: Interior

 The ornate banqueting hall, which is 33.5 m long by 14.6 m wide and 15.8 m high, is decorated with huge murals by the Glasgow Boys.
 The decoration was co-ordinated by architect William Leiper.
 The room hosted Nelson Mandela and Sir Alex Ferguson when they received the Freedom of the City in 1993 and 1999, respectively.
+In March 2015, it hosted the medal ceremony for Bob Fulton, Robert Somerville and John Keenan, three retired Rolls-Royce factory workers, honoured for their boycott against the Chilean Air Force during the dictatorship of General Pinochet of Chile.
+The ceremony is part of the documentary Nae Pasaran.
 The Council Chamber is clad in Spanish mahogany panelling and its windows are made of Venetian stained glass.

 In popular culture

-The building was used as a stand in for the Kremlin in the film An Englishman Abroad in 1983 and as the Vatican in Heavenly Pursuits in 1986.
+The building was used as a stand in for the British Embassy in Moscow in the film An Englishman Abroad in 1983, and as the Vatican in Heavenly Pursuits in 1986.
 It was also used for the film The House of Mirth in 2000 and featured more recently in the television series Outlander.